pluggero/ansible-role-borgbackup/README.md

 [![CI](https://github.com/pluggero/ansible-role-borgbackup/actions/workflows/ci.yml/badge.svg)](https://github.com/pluggero/ansible-role-borgbackup/actions/workflows/ci.yml) [![Ansible Galaxy downloads](https://img.shields.io/ansible/role/d/pluggero/borgbackup?label=Galaxy%20downloads&logo=ansible&color=%23096598)](https://galaxy.ansible.com/ui/standalone/roles/pluggero/borgbackup)

-An Ansible Role that installs a basic configuration of borgbackup.
+An Ansible Role that installs a basic configuration of borgbackup ans sets up a basic backup workflow.
+This role is intended for a backup strategy that includes an external disk.
+The external disk is encrypted with LUKS whereas the borg repository is stored unencrypted.
+When the disk is connected, it will be decrypted and mounted automatically.

 ## Requirements